-SRBT is licensed by the Canadian Nuclear Safety Commission under Nuclear Substance Processing Facility Operating Licence number NSPFOL-13.00/2022 for the purpose of manufacturing gaseous tritium light sources.
+SRBT is licensed by the Canadian Nuclear Safety Commission under Nuclear Substance Processing Facility Licence number NSPFL-13.00/2034, which authorizes the operation of a Class I nuclear facility for the purpose of manufacturing radiation devices - specifically, gaseous tritium lights and devices that use these lights.

-The requirements for such a license are described in the General Nuclear Safety and Control Regulations and the Class 1 Nuclear Facility Regulations.
-In particular, Section 3(k) of the Class 1 Nuclear Facilities Regulations requires that every application for a license in respect to a Class 1 nuclear facility, other than a license to abandon, shall contain the proposed plan for the decommissioning of the nuclear facility.
+The requirements for such a licence are described in the General Nuclear Safety and Control Regulations and the Class 1 Nuclear Facility Regulations.
+In particular, Section 3(k) of the Class 1 Nuclear Facilities Regulations requires that every application for a licence in respect to a Class 1 nuclear facility, other than a license to abandon, shall contain the proposed plan for the decommissioning of the nuclear facility.